Onboarding KPIs for SaaS: How To Measure and Improve Customer Onboarding Effectiveness?

 User onboarding is essentially a process that helps new users and customers get familiar with your product.
-Commonly used for SaaS products, it includes tutorials, guides, product tours, and in-app guides to teach customers how to best utilize your product.
+Commonly used for SaaS productsand by customer onboarding specialists, it includes tutorials, guides, product tours, and in-app guides to teach customers how to best utilize your product.

 At every stage of the customer journey, you should ensure your customers receive the full value of your product.
 This is what user onboarding does – it gives you a stage to explain what makes you different from others on the market, and how users will benefit from it.
 For example, a well-designed interactive product tutorial can contribute to a good onboarding experience.

 What are onboarding KPIs in SaaS?

 Onboarding KPIs refer to metrics that help you monitor and measure customer onboarding effectiveness.
 There are several metrics you can measure, but we will cover those in-depth later on.